y-scope/yscope-dev-utils/docs/lint-tools-cpp.md

 In the project-specific config file:

-* Set `InheritParentConfig: true` to inherit from config file in the parent directory.
+* Set `InheritParentConfig: true` to inherit from the config file at the project's root.
-* Update, add, or disable checks for the project as necessary.
+* Update, add, or disable checks as necessary.
   * For any disabled or added checks, add a comment explaining why.

 For example: